 Results: In 4.7% of the 28,869 gene segments analyzed, the transcriptional activities were up-regulated (907 genes) or down-regulated (436 genes) in plasmid-transgenomic cell clones in comparison to non-transgenomic control clones.
-Frequent up-regulations were noted in small nucleolar RNA genes which affect RNA metabolism and in genes involved in signalling pathways (see Table below).
+Frequent up-regulations were noted in small nucleolar RNA genes which affect RNA metabolism and in genes involved in signaling pathways (see Table below).

 |Top canonical pathways for differentially expressed genes

-|Regulation of eIF4 and p70S6K signalling|
+|Regulation of eIF4 and p70S6K signaling

-|Insulin receptor signalling|
+|Insulin receptor signaling

 |Small nucleolar RNA's

-Genome-wide methylation profiling was performed for >480,000 CpG sites.
+Genome-wide methylation profiling was performed for 361,983 CpG sites.
 In comparisons of methylation levels in five transgenomic versus four non-transgenomic cell clones, 3,791 CpG's were differentially methylated, 1,504 CpG's were hyper- and 2,287 were hypo-methylated (see Table below).

 |Top canonical pathways for differentially methylated CpG’s

-|Neuropathic pain signalling in dorsal horn neurons
+|Neuropathic pain signaling in dorsal horn neurons

-|Axonal guidance signalling|
+|Axonal guidance signaling

-|CREB signalling in neurons|
+|CREB signaling in neurons

-|Glutamate receptor signalling|
+|Glutamate receptor signaling

-|GABA receptor signalling|
+|GABA receptor signaling

 Conclusions: The epigenetic consequences of foreign DNA integration can be considered a general effect also in human cells.
 We do not understand the role of transgenome size, CG content or copy number.
 The mechanism(s) underlying the observed epigenetic alterations are still unknown.
 Extent and location of alterations in genome activities and CpG methylation might depend on the site(s) of foreign DNA insertion.
 Genome manipulations in general – work with transgenomic or knocked cells and organisms – have assumed a major role in molecular biology and medicine.
 The consequences of cellular genome manipulations for epigenetic stability have so far received unwarrantedly limited attention.
 Before drawing far-reaching conclusions from work with cells or organisms with manipulated genomes, critical considerations for and careful analyses of their epigenomic stability could prove prudent.

-Weber S., Hofmann A., Herms S, Hoffmann P, Doerfler, W. (2015).
+- Weber, S., Hofmann, A., Herms, S., Hoffmann, P., Doerfler, W. (2015).
 Destabilization of the human epigenome: consequences of foreign DNA insertions.
 Epigenomics.
-7: 745-55.
+7: 745-755.

-Aim: DNA methylation and transcriptional profiles were determined in the regulatory sequences of the human endogenous retroviral (HERV-K, -W, -E) and LINE-1.2 elements and were compared between non-transgenomic and plasmid-transgenomic cells (see section 1 for plasmid-transgenomic HCT116 cell clones).
+Aim: DNA methylation and transcriptional profiles were determined in the regulatory sequences of the human endogenous retroviral (HERV-K, -W, -E) and LINE-1.2 elements and were compared between non-transgenomic and plasmid-transgenomic cells (see previous section for plasmid-transgenomic HCT116 cell clones).

-Weber, S., Jung, S., Doerfler, W. (2016).
+- Weber, S., Jung, S., Doerfler, W. (2016).
 DNA methylation and transcription in HERV (K, W, E) and LINE sequences remain unchanged upon foreign DNA insertions.
 Epigenomics.
-8: 157-65.
+8: 157-165.

-On the basis of the results summarized in Weber et al. 2015, the notion has been pursued that manipulations of (mammalian) genomes in cultured cells can elicit genome-wide epigenetic alterations of transcriptional and methylation profiles and thus fundamentally alter the characteristics of the affected cells and organisms.
+On the basis of the results summarized in Weber et al. 2015, and 2018, the notion has been pursued that manipulations of (mammalian) genomes in cultured cells can elicit genome-wide epigenetic alterations of transcriptional and methylation profiles and thus fundamentally alter the characteristics of the affected cells and organisms.
 It is unknown whether these events occur generally in all instances of foreign DNA insertions or whether manipulations other than insertions and excisions could have comparable sequelae.
 So far, we have not yet investigated the mechanisms which recognize and respond to insertions of foreign DNA into the cell nucleus or into the genome.
-Since the integration of foreign DNA stands at the center of many experimental approaches in biology and medicine, I consider this field of research of importance for the critical evaluation of results obtained from many lines of research.
+Since the integration of foreign DNA stands at the center of many experimental approaches in biology and medicine, I consider our field of research of importance for the critical evaluation of results obtained from many lines of genome manipulations.
 The literature has practically kept silent on this issue.
-Several generally relevant implications of the consequences of foreign DNA insertion or of genome manipulations have been discussed in the following areas of biology and medicine: (i) Epigenetic factors in (viral) oncogenesis. (ii) Thoughts on epigenetics and evolution. (iii) Experimental approaches using genome manipulations.
+Several generally relevant implications of the consequences of foreign DNA insertion or of genome manipulations will have to be discussed in the following areas of biology and medicine: (i) Epigenetic factors in (viral) oncogenesis. (ii) Thoughts on epigenetics and evolution. (iii) Experimental approaches using genome manipulations.

-Doerfler, W. (2016).
-Beware of manipulations on the genome: epigenetic destabilization through (foreign) DNA insertions.
+- Doerfler, W. (2016).
+Beware of manipulations on the genome: Epigenetic destabilization through (foreign) DNA insertions.
 Invited Commentary – Epigenomics.
-8: 587-91.
+8: 587-591.